“For what we are about to eat may the Lord make us truly grateful”.

 So how do we honour what we have?
 And how does doing so help us to achieve inner peace?

 Don’t think for a moment I am downplaying the importance of gratitude.
 Being thankful is immensely powerful.
-In fact, practicing gratitude has dragged me out of despair.
+In fact, practising gratitude has dragged me out of despair.

 However, truly honouring what we have requires a special kind of mindfulness.
 That in itself can help us achieve inner peace.